 The impact of sickness absenteeism across the workforce is damaging.
 It can also lead to ineffective management.
 Finding the best solutions for supporting employees with genuine illness that should not be at work and tolerating medium and long-term repeat illness should not compromise the business environment.
 Discovering the truth of the circumstance, if a genuine reason is suspected needs to be dealt with in a delicate manner.

 If any of your employees are giving you cause for concern taking regular sickness absences, we can help to provide peace of mind or get to the bottom of it with our company surveillance investigations.

 Employee Absenteeism costs UK businesses billions of pounds every year, and can be a major cause for concern in businesses of any size.
 No employer wants to accuse an employee who is genuinely ill, but sometimes suspicions can be correct, and it is estimated that 12% of sick days taken in the UK are false.

 Employee absenteeism impacts company profits and productivity, at Insight we can help find the root causes behind an employee’s actions in a legal and efficient process to determine the legitimacy of their absence.
 All evidence will be presented in a clear, concise report which will be entirely admissible for use in a court case or tribunal.

-If you suspect one of your employee of dishonest activity, contact us today to discuss how we can help you by calling us on 0800 14 55 123.
+If you suspect one of your employee’s of dishonest activity, contact us today to discuss how we can help you by calling us on the number below.